Guide to using function calling with the Empathic Voice Interface (EVI).

 Using built-in tools

-User-defined tools allow EVI to identify when a function should be invoked, but you implement the function itself.
+User-defined tools allow EVI to identify when a function should be invoked, but you will need to invoke the function itself.
 On the other hand, Hume also provides built-in tools that are natively integrated.
 This means that you don’t need to define the function; EVI handles both determining when the function needs to be called and invoking it.

 This section explains how to specify built-in tools in your configurations and details the message flow you can expect when EVI uses a built-in tool during a chat session.